open-dollar/od-contracts/README.md

 **Steps to run tests on Anvil**
   - `anvil`
-  -  `yarn deploy:anvil`
+  - open a new terminal and `yarn deploy:anvil`
-            move deployment json to the deployments/anvil folder
-            from: broadcast/Deploy.s.sol/31337/run-latest.json
-            to: deployments/anvil/
-            replace: existing `run-latest.json`

-  - node tasks/parseAnvilDeployments.js

-- run`yarn test:coverage` to generate a `coverage-report` folder that will contain the html of the coverage report.
+  - `yarn test:coverage` to generate a `coverage-report` folder that will contain the html of the coverage report.
   - Point your browser to `coverage-report/index.html` to view the report.